Enrollments Currently Closed

 Case Study Assessments and Treatment Prescriptions

-The next Live Workshop (Part two) is on 6th Sept 2019.
+The next Live Workshop (Part two) is on TBA 2020.
 All participants MUST have completed the online component (Part One) prior to the Workshop.

 Course Content Delivery

 Course Content Delivery: A blended delivery of course content includes online learning modules for delivery of lectures, slides and reference materials and a hands-on practical workshop component.